joakimwallmark/irtorch/docs/source/installation.rst

 ---------------------------
 **Prerequisites**

 Ensure you have Python 3.10 or later installed on your system.
-If not, download and install it from `Python's official website <https://www.python.org/downloads/>`__.
-We suggest you check the option to add python.exe to PATH during installation to be able to run Python from the command line.
+If you don't, you can download and install it directly from `Python's official website <https://www.python.org/downloads/>`__ or by installing `the Anaconda distribution <https://www.anaconda.com/docs/getting-started/anaconda/install>`__.
+We suggest you check the option to add python.exe to PATH during installation to be able to run Python commands from the command line.

 **Installing IRTorch**